eu-digital-identity-wallet/.github/profile/FAQ.md

 <Details>
  <summary>What are the specifications on which the Wallet Reference Implementation is based on?</summary>

-The Wallet Reference Implementation is based on the <a href="https://github.com/eu-digital-identity-wallet/architecture-and-reference-framework">Architecture Reference Framework</a>.
+The Wallet Reference Implementation is based on the <a href="https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework">Architecture and Reference Framework (ARF)</a>.
 </Details>

 <Details>